AxaFrance/react-toolkit/MIGRATION.md

 ## Imports

-With the tree shaking and the separation between CommonJS and ECMAScript files, you should'n import the components from the component folder of the react-toolkit-all package.
+With the tree shaking and the separation between CommonJS and ECMAScript files, you shouldn't import the components from the component folder of the react-toolkit-all package.

 Before :